RGF-team/rgf/Readme.md

 ```

 You need to direct actual location of rgf execution file to 'loc_exec'.
-'loc_temp' is directory for placing temp file.
+'loc_temp' is directory for placing temp files.

-##Tuning hyper parameter
+## Tuning the hyper-parameters
-You can tuning parameter as follows.
+You can tune hyper-parameters as follows.

 	max_leaf: Appropriate values are data-dependent and in varied from 1000 to 10000.